Select Page

 The Berlin Wall as a Catalyst

-The construction of the Berlin Wall intensified the Cold War tensions between the United States and the Soviet Union.
-It further solidified the divide in Europe and increased the arms race between the two superpowers.
-The wall became an embodiment of the struggle between democracy and communism and fueled the political and military confrontations of the era.
+The construction of the eastern Germany barrier, known as the Berlin wall, complicated the Cold war relations between the United States of America and the Soviet Union.
+It also extended the division of Europe; it also extended the arms race between two superpowers of the world.
+The Wall was a symbol of conflict of democracy and communism and provoked the political and military actions characteristic for the given period.

 Conclusion